kenh108/configs/tmux/README.md

 This file makes changes to the default tmux configuration.
-This file should be located in the home directory of a relevant user (~/.tmux.conf).
+This file should be located in the home directory of the relevant user (~/.tmux.conf).

 ### Dependencies
 - tmux